First female transportation center director trailblazing at Morgan State University

 "Not very many people know what transportation is all about.
 All they know is maybe trains and airplanes and trucks.
 But it's way more than that," said Dr. Mansoureh Jeihani, a leader in the transportation field.

-Dr. Jeihani is the first female Director of the National Transportation Center at Morgan State University
+Jeihani is the first female Director of the National Transportation Center at Morgan State University.

 "In different seminars and conferences, I have been the only woman in the room or one of very few women in the room.
 Sometimes it's intimidating," Dr. Jeihani said.
 "But I learned I can do it.
 And usually we have to work harder, much harder, to show that we are capable of that."